awsdocs/aws-cloud9-user-guide/doc_source/setup-enterprise.md

 In this step, you either create groups and users in an AWS SSO directory for the organization, or you connect to an AWS Managed Microsoft AD or AD Connector directory that is managed in AWS Directory Service for the organization\.
 In a later step, you give groups the necessary access permissions to use AWS Cloud9\.
 + If you're using an AWS SSO directory for the organization, follow these sets of instructions in the *AWS Single Sign\-On User Guide*\.
 Repeat these steps as many times as needed until you have all of the groups and users you want:

   1. [Add Groups](https://docs.aws.amazon.com/singlesignon/latest/userguide/addgroups.html)\.
 We recommend creating at least one group for any AWS Cloud9 administrators across the organization, and then repeating this step to create another group for all AWS Cloud9 users across the organization\.
 Optionally, you might also repeat this step to create a third group for all users across the organization with whom you want to share existing AWS Cloud9 development environments, but not allow them to create environments on their own\.
 For ease of use, we recommend naming these groups `AWSCloud9Administrators`, `AWSCloud9Users`, and `AWSCloud9EnvironmentMembers`, respectively\.
-For more information, see [AWS Managed \(Predefined\) Policies for AWS Cloud9](how-cloud9-with-iam.md#sec-auth-and-access-control-managed-policies)\.
+For more information, see [AWS Managed \(Predefined\) Policies for AWS Cloud9](how-cloud9-with-iam.md#auth-and-access-control-managed-policies)\.

   1. [Add Users](https://docs.aws.amazon.com/singlesignon/latest/userguide/addusers.html)\.

   1. [Add Users to Groups](https://docs.aws.amazon.com/singlesignon/latest/userguide/adduserstogroups.html)\.
 Add any AWS Cloud9 administrators to the `AWSCloud9Administrators` group, repeat this step to add AWS Cloud9 users to the `AWSCloud9Users` group, and optionally repeat this step to add any remaining users to the `AWSCloud9EnvironmentMembers` group\.
 Adding users to groups is an AWS security best practice that can help you better control, track, and troubleshoot issues with AWS resource access\.
 + If you're using an AWS Managed Microsoft AD or AD Connector directory that you manage in AWS Directory Service for the organization, follow the instructions in [Connect to Your Microsoft AD Directory](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-directory-connected.html) in the *AWS Single Sign\-On User Guide*\.

 ## Step 6\.
-Enable Groups and Users within the Organization to Use AWS Cloud9<a name="setup-enterprise-groups-users-access"></a>
+Enable groups and users within the organization to use AWS Cloud9<a name="setup-enterprise-groups-users-access"></a>

 By default, most users and groups in an organization in AWS Organizations don't have access to any AWS services, including AWS Cloud9\.
 In this step, you use AWS SSO to allow groups and users across an organization in AWS Organizations to use AWS Cloud9 within any combination of participating accounts\.